 Cão de Fila de São Miguel or Cão de Fila da Terceira depending on the region is also often called the Azores Cattle Dog.
-There is some dispute as to whether these two are the same breed with some believing they are and others believing the Terceira was a founding ancestor of the São Miguel.
+There is some dispute as to whether these two are the same breed, with some believing they are and others believing the Terceira was a founding ancestor of the São Miguel.

-The breed has been documented from the early 19th century and the first attempted standard was written by Dr. Jose Leite Pacheco in 1880 but was never formally recognized.
+The breed has been documented from the early 19th century, and the first attempted standard was written by Dr. Jose Leite Pacheco in 1880 but was never formally recognized.
 The first official standard was not written until 1984.

-When the ears are cropped a special style is used where they are cropped short then rounded.
-While there is no clear reason for this type of ear cropping other than tradition it does give the breed a very unique and distinct look.
+When the ears are cropped, a special style is used where they are cropped short then rounded.
+While there is no clear reason for this type of ear cropping other than tradition, it gives the breed a unique and distinct look.

-Historically it is believed to also be related to the Dogue de Bordeaux and the Bloodhound and is fabled to have been popular with pirates.
+Historically it is believed to additionally be related to the Dogue de Bordeaux and the Bloodhound and is fabled to have been popular with pirates.